 Before you get started with foster care adoption, it is important to educate yourself on the effects of trauma on child development.
 Children who have experienced abuse and neglect will reach developmental milestones at different times than other children.
 That’s okay, but they will need the support of a loving adult and likely trained professionals like teachers, counselors, or therapists as well.

 You can reach out to a local foster care agency to speak with a social worker when you’re ready to begin the process of becoming a foster parent or adoptive parent.
 They will be able to offer state-specific laws and requirements as well as training classes and resources.

 How much does it cost to adopt from foster care?

 “I can’t afford to adopt” is a common misconception.
 While private adoption fees can be anywhere from $30,000-$50,000 or more, most adoptions through U.S. foster care cost very little or nothing at all.
 The state covers many of the fees required for foster care adoptions, but if any costs are incurred, there are many loans, grants, and other options available for affording adoption.
 Adoption assistance also includes reimbursement for nonrecurring adoption expenses, monthly adoption subsidies, and Medicaid (federal medical coverage).

 Do I have to be married?

 No!
 Foster parents and adoptive parents can be married or single, wealthy or earning an average income, gay or straight, and a wide range of ages.
-The primary concern is whether or not you are able to care for a child and have the desire to be a safe and loving caregiver.
-Caregivers are required to be a minimum age of 21 and able to pass a medical exam that confirms you are healthy enough to care for a child.
+The primary concern is whether or not you can care for a child and have the desire to be a safe and loving caregiver.
+Caregivers are required to be a minimum age of 21 and able to pass a medical exam that confirms they are healthy enough to care for a child.

 Will I make a good parent?